Four students raising their hand in a classroom while the teacher gestures as one of them

 Format: Virtual

-Facilitated by: Dr. Asia Majeed
+Facilitated By: Dr. Asia Majeed

 Workshop Dates:

-Description: In this workshop, students will explore how everyday problems, like planning routes or mapping friendships, can be solved using graph theory.
+Description: In this workshop, students will explore how everyday problems — like planning routes or mapping friendships — can be solved using graph theory.
 Inspired by the famous Seven Bridges of Königsberg, we’ll explore graph coloring and discover which graphs can be drawn without any edges crossing.
 It’s a hands-on introduction to the fun and surprising world of mathematical connections!

-Recommended Preparation: Advance Functions
+Recommended Preparation: Grade 11 Advanced Functions

 "My students loved the workshop.
 One of them started looking up where to purchase the geological microscopes, one says he's now 'obsessed with pyrite' and all the students were raving over the colours and shapes of different minerals.
 I'd love to run this again next year."